touchlab/SKIE/website/docs/Configuration/Configuration.md

 # Configuration

-SKIE is an opinionated plugin and makes choices that might not work for every use case, so it provides a way to change some of its default behavior.
+SKIE has an opinionated default configuration designed to accommodate most use-cases.
+However, no single configuration can work well for everybody, so SKIE was designed with high configurability in mind.

 There are two different ways to change the configuration:

 - locally - using Kotlin annotations
 - globally - using Gradle extension provided by the SKIE Gradle plugin